BUENOS AIRES, RIO DE JANEIRO, IGUASSU FALLS, SANTIAGO, BARILOCHE & LAKE REGION

 Reservations and Payments

-Reservations can be made by phone (1.800.337.7773) and will be confirmed upon receipt of your non-refundable, non-transferable deposit, which must be received at the time of reservation.
+Reservations can be made online or by phone (1.800.337.7773) and will be confirmed upon receipt of your non-refundable, non-transferable deposit, which must be received at the time of reservation.
 Deposits are $300 per person.
 Full payment is due 90 days prior to departure.

 Space and prices subject to availability.
 Please see the smarTours Terms and Conditions for complete booking information.